BIRDSOpenSource/BIRDSX-OBC-FAB/BIRDS-X_SOFTWARE_DEVELOPER_MANUAL.md

 DETAILED OBC BLOCK DIAGRAM

-The organisational file stucture of the microcontrollers in the BIRDS-RP OBC board is detailed in  figure 2 below.
+The organisational file stucture of the microcontrollers in the BIRDS-X OBC board is detailed in  figure 2 below.

 ![](Diagrams/obc-detailed-block-diagram.png)